What is a content delivery network on Azure?

 - You also need to create a CDN profile, which is a collection of CDN endpoints.
 Every CDN endpoint is a specific configuration which users can customize with required content delivery behavior and access.
 To organize your CDN endpoints by internet domain, web application, or some other criteria, you can use multiple profiles.

-- Since Azure CDN pricing is applied at the CDN profile level, you must create multiple CDN profiles if you want to use a mix of pricing tiers.
+- Since Azure CDN pricing gets applied at the CDN profile level, so if you want to use a mix of pricing tiers you must create multiple CDN profiles.
 For information about the Azure CDN billing structure, see Understanding Azure CDN billing.

 Each Azure subscription has default limits for the following resources:

-- The number of endpoints that can be created in a CDN profile.
+- The number of endpoints created in a CDN profile.

-- The number of custom domains that can be mapped to an endpoint.
+- The number of custom domains mapped to an endpoint.

 For more information about CDN subscription limits, see CDN limits.